freqtrade/freqtrade/docs/configuration.md

 },
 ```

-Most of the strategy files already include the optimal `minimal_roi`
+Most of the strategy files already include the optimal `minimal_roi` value.
-value.
 This parameter is optional.
-If you use it, it will take over the
-`minimal_roi` value from the strategy file.
+If you use it, it will take over the `minimal_roi` value from the strategy file.

-### Understand stoploss
+### Understanding stoploss
 `stoploss` is loss in percentage that should trigger a sale.
 For example value `-0.10` will cause immediate sell if the
 profit dips below -10% for a given trade.
 This parameter is optional.

-Most of the strategy files already include the optimal `stoploss`
+Most of the strategy files already include the optimal `stoploss` value.
-value.
 This parameter is optional.
-If you use it, it will take over the
-`stoploss` value from the strategy file.
+If you use it, it will take over the `stoploss` value from the strategy file.

-### Understand initial_state
+### Understanding initial_state
 `initial_state` is an optional field that defines the initial application state.
-Possible values are `running` or `stopped`. (default=`running`)
-If the value is `stopped` the bot has to be started with `/start` first.
+Possible values are `running` or `stopped`. (default=`running`) If the value is `stopped` the bot has to be started with `/start` first.

-### Understand process_throttle_secs
+### Understanding process_throttle_secs
-`process_throttle_secs` is an optional field that defines in seconds how long the bot should wait
-before asking the strategy if we should buy or a sell an asset.
-After each wait period, the strategy is asked again for
-every opened trade wether or not we should sell, and for all the remaining pairs (either the dynamic list of pairs or
-the static list of pairs) if we should buy.
+`process_throttle_secs` is an optional field that defines in seconds how long the bot should wait before asking the strategy if we should buy or a sell an asset.
+After each wait period, the strategy is asked again for every opened trade wether or not we should sell, and for all the remaining pairs (either the dynamic list of pairs or the static list of pairs) if we should buy.

-### Understand ask_last_balance
+### Understanding bid_strategy.ask_last_balance
 `ask_last_balance` sets the bidding price.
-Value `0.0` will use `ask` price, `1.0` will
-use the `last` price and values between those interpolate between ask and last
-price.
-Using `ask` price will guarantee quick success in bid, but bot will also
-end up paying more then would probably have been necessary.
+Value `0.0` will use `ask` price, `1.0` will use the `last` price and the values between those interpolate between ask and last price.
+Using `ask` price will guarantee quick success in bid, but bot will also end up paying more then would probably have been necessary.

+### Understanding bid_strategy.use_book_order
+`bid_strategy.use_book_order` loads the exchange book order and sets the bidding price between `book_order_min`  and `book_order_max` value.
+If the `book_order_top` is set to 3, then the 3rd bidding price from the top of the book order will be selected as the bidding price for the trade.

+### Understanding ask_strategy.use_book_order
+`ask_strategy.use_book_order` loads the exchange book order and sets the askng price based on the `book_order_top` value.
+If the `book_order_min` is set to 3 and `book_order_max` is set to 10, then the bot will search between top 3rd and 10th asking prices from the top of the book order will be selected as the bidding price for the trade.

-### What values for exchange.name?
+### What are the valid values for exchange.name?
-Freqtrade is based on [CCXT library](https://github.com/ccxt/ccxt) that supports 115 cryptocurrency
-exchange markets and trading APIs.
-The complete up-to-date list can be found in the
-[CCXT repo homepage](https://github.com/ccxt/ccxt/tree/master/python).
-However, the bot was tested
-with only Bittrex and Binance.
+Freqtrade is based on [CCXT library](https://github.com/ccxt/ccxt) that supports 115+ cryptocurrency exchange markets and trading APIs.
+The complete up-to-date list can be found in the [CCXT repo homepage](https://github.com/ccxt/ccxt/tree/master/python).
+However, the bot was thoroughly tested with only Bittrex and Binance.

 The bot was tested with the following exchanges:
 - [Bittrex](https://bittrex.com/): "bittrex"